nikhiltelase/satpuda_school/9th Class/day4/day4.md

 **Where is it used?** Robotic arms, airplane flaps, automatic gates, and steering systems.

-*[Image Placeholder: Prompt: "A clear, high-quality photo of a blue SG90 micro servo motor."]*

 ### Buzzer

 **What is it?** A buzzer is a tiny speaker that produces a buzzing sound or a beep when it receives a signal.

 **Where is it used?** Alarms, doorbells, timers, and giving feedback in projects.

-*[Image Placeholder: Prompt: "A clear, high-quality photo of a small black electronic buzzer."]*

 ## 4. An Important Helper: The Motor Driver